When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Clever, Witty and Magical

 Milo is bored to death when a mysterious tollbooth appears in his room.
-He travels through and ends up in a different kind of world.
-Fans of fantasy and magic will enjoy this wild yet delightful story.
+He drives his toy car through it and ends up in a bizarre world where words and numbers are at war.

 Product Specs